 My main research interests include Roman North Africa, particularly rural settlement and architecture...

+I completed my DPhil at Oxford in 2016 with a thesis focussed on rural architecture and settlement in Tripolitania (north-western Libya and southern Tunisia) between the 1st c.
+BC and the 7th c.
+AD.
 Before coming to Oxford, I started my career in the commercial archaeology sector, conducting assessments and excavations on a variety of both prehistoric and Euro-Canadian sites in advance of infrastructure and development projects.
 Between 2012 and 2016 I co-supervised excavations in a Roman-period house at the site of Utica, in northern Tunisia, as part of the Tunisian-British Utica Project (University of Oxford).
-In 2016 I joined the Middle Draa Project (University of Leicester), undertaking wide-ranging survey in the Draa valley of southern Morocco, and in 2017 I also took part in the Meninx Archaeological Project (Ludwig-Maximilians-Universität München), supervising excavations in the ancient city of Meninx, on the island of Jerba in southern Tunisia.
+In 2016 I joined the Middle Draa Project (University of Leicester), undertaking wide-ranging survey in the Draa valley of southern Morocco, and in 2017-2018 I also took part in the Meninx Archaeological Project (Ludwig-Maximilians-Universität München), supervising excavations in the ancient city of Meninx, on the island of Jerba in southern Tunisia.

 North Africa, Libya, Tunisia, Roman, Rural Landscapes, Architecture, Automatic Change Detection

 Endangered Archaeology in the Middle East & North Africa, School of Archaeology and Ancient History, University of Leicester, University Road, Leicester LE1 7RH